httvhutceoscop/tutorials/docker centos6.8, php, mysql and postgresql.md

 ```
 3. Access conatiner
 ```
-docker exect -it marc2 bash
+docker exec -it marc2 bash
 ```
 marc2 is container's name is created above.